yogi9820/skynet-admin/README.md

 # skynet-admin
-A repository for ML projects, codes, hackathons and other fun stuff
+A repository for ML projects, Research paper implementations etc.